codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 Bear in mind, the cluster uses the same script to send and receive state transfers.
 If you want to use a custom state transfer script, you need to place it on every node in the cluster.

-.. note:: For more information on scripting state snapshot transfers, see :doc:`scriptable-sst`.
+For more information on scripting state snapshot transfers, see :doc:`scriptable-sst`.

 .. code-block:: mysql